2019 Saudi Arabia mass execution: Background

 Conflict between Saudi authorities and Qatif residents dates back to at least the 1979 Qatif Uprising.
 The conflict reemerged between Saudi authorities and political protestors during the 2011–12 Saudi Arabian protests and continued through to the 2017–19 Qatif unrest.
 The conflict involves peaceful protestors as well as armed confrontations between residents and Saudi authorities, siege barricades erected by the authorities in Awamiyah and attempted destruction of residential areas by the authorities.
 The "Qatif 24 case" was a Saudi legal case concerning 24 Qatif region protestors.
 Fourteen of the people executed on 23 April 2019 were among the "Qatif 24", including Mujtaba al-Sweikat and Munir al-Adam.
-Human Rights Watch stated that the most of convictions were based on confessions obtained under torture.
+Human Rights Watch stated that the most of the convictions were based on confessions obtained under torture.

 Another eleven of the people executed had been convicted in the "Iran spy case".

 Both the 14 of the Qatif 24 case and 11 in the Iran spy case had been convicted by the Specialized Criminal Court, which conducts trials for alleged terrorists and human rights activists.

 The European Saudi Organisation for Human Rights (ESOHR) followed the cases of many of the detainees prior to their execution.
 Among these, none of the detainees were allowed access to lawyers during the arrest and investigation stages of their cases, and 21 of them had their confessions extracted under duress and torture.

 Both ESOHR and CNN obtained access to many of the court records.
 CNN stated that it had "hundreds of pages of documents from three 2016 trials involving 25" of the executees.
 CNN described the "Qatif 24 case" as involving charges related to the 2011–12 Saudi Arabian protests of the Arab Spring.
 It said that the fourteen executees among the "Qatif 24" were all charged with "joining a terror cell" and all denied the charge.
 Nader al-Sweikat, father of executee Mujtaba al-Sweikat of the "Qatif 24", stated that "only few of the 24 men committed real crimes".
 Both ESOHR and CNN concluded that the prosecution's cases were mostly based on false confessions.